TheAlphaSchoolSystemPTYLTD/online-enrolments/setEnrolment.md

 **setEnrolment**
 ----
-  Returns "Success" if enrolment record successfully inserted, or an array of validation "Errors" if the record is unable to be inserted.
+  Returns "Success" if enrolment record successfully inserted, or returns "Invalid" and an array of validation "Errors" if the record is unable to be inserted .

 * **Version History:**

     TASS v48.0 - Method Added

+    TASS v51.4 - Added a new field par_e_mail2.
+Added validation for e_mail, par_e_mail, and par_e_mail2.

 * **Version:**